usamaahmedsh/synthetic-data-langchain-rag/README.md

   - Swap embedding models
   - Add neural rerankers
   - Add an optional LLM judge as a final filter
+  - Add more sophisticated topic- or category-aware over-generation strategies

-The codebase is structured so you can tweak individual components (generation, scoring, sampling) and re-run the pipeline to see how the final query set changes.
+The codebase is structured so you can tweak individual components (generation, filtering, scoring, sampling) and re-run the pipeline to see how the final query set changes.